chriskrycho/v4.chriskrycho.com/now.txt

 ## Podcasts

 * [New Rustacean](http://www.newrustacean.com) -- a podcast about learning the Rust programming languare.
 Updates 2--3&times; each month.
 * [Winning Slowly](http://www.winningslowly.org) -- taking the long view on technology, religion, ethics, and art; cohosted with [Stephen Carradini](http://stephencarradini.com).
-Usually updates biweekly; we've been in flux with Stephen finishing a Ph.D., his wife delivering their first baby, and their all moving from North Carolina to Arizona in the course of 2017.
-We finished Season 5 this fall and are prepping for Season 6, with a couple inter-season episodes coming out in between.
+Usually updates biweekly!
+Currently ongoing is [Season 6: Rejecting the Inevitable Future](https://winningslowly.org/season-6.html), in which we talk about *rejecting technology*---or rather, rejecting some technologies, not just as individuals but as communities.
 * [Mass Affection](https://www.massaffection.com) -- playing through the _Mass Effect_ with my wife.
 I've got two episodes we need to publish.
 We got distracted with things besides video games this summer, but we'll be back at it.
 Sadly, we packed up the game and our Xbox 360, so we won't be back at it _until_ we move in.

 (For a list of _all_ podcasts I've hosted and their status, see [the dedicated page](/podcasts.html).)